 Probably more than 60 people had swum around the site the past two days and no one noticed it until Ethan did his five-minute snorkel.
 This proves it really IS a lucky silver dollar!”

-With Tom’s coin taking pride of place alongside ours on the keel, that incredible luck will now forever follow Endurance as she explores deeper into Antarctica’s pack ice and the farthest reaches of the Arctic.
-In a letter sent to Lindblad staff after the ceremony, our CEO Sven Lindblad had this to say about Tom’s coin: “There is no doubt in my mind that now even the most superstitious among us can wholeheartedly believe that good fortune will most assuredly bless the expeditions of National Geographic Endurance and all who embark upon her!”
+With Tom’s coin taking pride of place alongside ours on the keel, that incredible luck will now forever follow National Geographic Endurance as she explores deeper into Antarctica’s pack ice and the farthest reaches of the Arctic.
+In a letter sent to Lindblad staff after the ceremony, our founder Sven Lindblad had this to say about Tom’s coin: “There is no doubt in my mind that now even the most superstitious among us can wholeheartedly believe that good fortune will most assuredly bless the expeditions of National Geographic Endurance and all who embark upon her!”

 We look forward to welcoming you aboard the brand-new National Geographic Endurance.
 See where she'll explore for her inaugural year and beyond, and learn more about her state-of-the-art design and superb amenities.